trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 For his part, Lutz Heck put the political climate to use for his colonial revisionist ambitions.
 He sponsored a "Colonial Art Exhibition" in the exhibition halls at the zoo in 1933, where he displayed a replica of his trapping expedition encampments in eastern Africa.[^14] In 1927/28, his trappings for the zoo had included giraffes from the former German colony of German East Africa, the territory of Tanganyika subsequently ruled by the British.
 In the summer of 1934, the zoo held a "Kolonialer Volkstag", a "Colonial Day for the People", to commemorate colonialism.
 In a tour for the press, reporters were taken to see "German Colonial Animals" – meaning animals from former German colonies.
 In 1937, the zoo celebrated a "Colonial Festival" under a slogan proclaiming "Everyone in Africa once."[^15]

 In time for the 1936 Summer Olympics in Berlin, the zoo opened a 2000-square-metre lion steppe - a crowd magnet.
 In 1936 there were also the many additional tourists who had travelled to Berlin for the Games.
-They brought the zoo a record attendance of more than two million paying guests.[^16] <!Insert sentence about the zoo’s narrative of financial recovery from „Bobby“ death, once ready!--> **The zoo participated in the elaborate propaganda for the Games and provided animals for the Olympic Village where the athletes lived.** Native waterfowl and fallow deer from the zoo frolicked around a central pond there.
+They brought the zoo a record attendance of more than two million paying guests.[^16] <!Insert sentence about the zoo’s narrative of financial recovery from "Bobby" death, once ready!--> **The zoo participated in the elaborate propaganda for the Games and provided animals for the Olympic Village where the athletes lived.** Native waterfowl and fallow deer from the zoo frolicked around a central pond there.

 In August 1935, the zoo was finally granted an extension to its grounds on the edge of the Tiergarten park, at the behest of Prussian Prime Minister Hermann Göring.
 The police and the Reiter-SA (Sturmabteilung) had objected at first, as the extension would restrict a bridle path, but in the end, Goering's wish was fulfilled.[^17] On the new strip of land, Heck settled "native animal species" in large enclosures.
 In addition to "German" predators such as the wolf and the bear, "German birds of prey" such as the eagle and the buzzard were exhibited.
 The fact that all of these animals were also to be found in neighbouring countries of the German Reich, and that some, like the bear, were no longer extant in Germany at all, was irrelevant for propaganda purposes.
 Rather, this framing as "German animals" allows itself to be read as legitimisation of the expansionist policies of the National Socialists.[^18] Native livestock were displayed in a replica farm barn.
 These, too, were instrumentalised for propaganda purposes: the presentation was intended to show that humans and animals had supposedly lived "intimately" with each other on the "older German homesteads."[^19] The rustic architecture in the style of northern German farmhouses was a "propagandistic sign of a connection to the peasant class and the native soil.
 The gable \[of a barn] honoured the 'Führer's' concern for the German farmer in a carved banderole.
 The blood-and-soil ideology \[was] unmistakable here."[^20]